pi-hole/docs/docs/guides/caddy-configuration.md

 server.port = 1080
 ```

-In this case I chose 1080 somewhat at random.
+In this case, I chose 1080 somewhat at random.
 Use whatever feels right to you.

 Next, restart the lighttpd server with either of these commands: